 “It’s designed to last longer on your face, [be] more potent, and deliver strong results over the course of the night, like intense hydration, brightening, and calming,” says Dr. Engelman.
 Scientifically, there’s also a few reasons as to why an overnight mask works so beautifully.

-First, studies have shown that skin cells replicate and reproduce during the night.
+First, that skin cells replicate and reproduce during the night.
 Wearing an overnight mask is like giving that renewal process a helping hand.
 “When the body is in a deep, restful sleep, the skin’s metabolism increases and cell turnover and renewal escalates,” Dr. Engelman says, noting that this happens between 10 p.m. and 2 a.m.

 Secondly, it locks in moisture by sitting on top of your skin rather than getting immediately absorbed.
 “While you’re sleeping, the body’s hydration rebalances.
 Skin is able to recover moisture, while excess water... is processed for removal,” notes Dr. Engelman.